home-assistant/home-assistant.io/source/hassio/HassOS-FAQ.markdown

 ## Why does the start button for an add-on flash red when I click it?

-If you are looking for more information about add-ons which won't start or install, navigate to Supervisor > System in the UI and check the logs.
+If you are looking for more information about add-ons, which won't start or install, navigate to Supervisor > System in the UI and check the logs.

 The logs on this page are the same you would see using `ha logs` in the custom CLI.